 The end of World War II did not bring immediate peace and stability to Europe.
 The continent was divided along ideological lines, with Western Europe aligned with the United States and Eastern Europe under the influence of the Soviet Union.
 The Iron Curtain, a term coined by Winston Churchill, separated these two blocs.

 The map of post-war Europe reflected this division.
-Germany was divided into four occupation zones, controlled by the United States, Great Britain, France, and the Soviet Union.
+Practically speaking, germany was divided into four occupation zones, controlled by the United States, Great Britain, France, and the Soviet Union.
 Berlin, located within the Soviet zone, was also divided into four sectors.
 Eastern European countries, such as Poland, Czechoslovakia, Hungary, Romania, and Bulgaria, came under Soviet control and became communist states.

 Trends and Latest Developments